Skiing in Art History

 Some time ago I went to the ice rink and I realized again how fun it is to glide and feel light (or very heavy when you fall).
 So I thought it would be fun to review ice skaters in art and as it turns out, it is quite a popular subject in painting!

-Described in various documents as the Kampen Mute, Hendrick Avercamp (1585-1634) born in Amsterdam but who spent most of his life in Kampen, is believed to had been deaf and dumb.
+Described in various documents as the “Kampen Mute,” Hendrick Avercamp (1585-1634) was born in Amsterdam but spent most of his life in Kampen, and is believed to have been deaf and mute.
 That might have made him a great observer of human nature, which he later documented in his works.
-He specialised in winter landscapes and his early ones show a style of a clear narrative, often containing risqué anecdotes.
-With time he imbued his paintings with more atmospheric quality as we see here: the high observation point makes the viewer an observer of daily human activities during a harsh winter.
+He specialized in winter landscapes.
+Furthermore, his early ones show a style of a clear narrative, often containing risqué anecdotes.
+With time he imbued his paintings with a more atmospheric quality as we see here: the high observation point makes the viewer an observer of daily human activities during a harsh winter.

 Ever heard of Eastman Johnson?
 He was one of the founders of the Metropolitan Museum of Art (you can find his name inscribed at the entrance).
 Born in Maine, he spent a lot of time in Boston and subsequently in Europe where he trained in Germany.
 He was among the first American artists of his generation to receive extensive training abroad.
 Traveling to Britain, France, and the Netherlands, he spent over three years in the Hague, inspired by the Old Masters and Dutch genre and landscape painting.